andig/gravo/README.md

 While it is possible to run Grafana against the Volkszaehler database directly using the Grafana MySQL datasource, gravo supports additional features:

   - metrics discovery: all public channels are discoverable via the Grafana UI
-  - using Volkszaehler data aggregation gravo can perform multi-year queries in sub second query time similar to the native Volkszaehler UI
+  - performance: using Volkszaehler data aggregation gravo can achieve sub-second query times even when retrieving multiple years of data similar to the native Volkszaehler UI

 ## Usage